SMS Notification Best Practices 2026 | MagicBell

 Considerations:

-- Test character limits in target language (translations often expand text length).
+• Test character limits in the target language.
+Translations often make text longer.

 Right-to-Left Languages: